Veronika-Kitsul/TAP-research/README.md

 Questions of the week:
 - PFE - is the only con potential slowliness?
 Shall we make a pros and cons list?
 - I feel like PFE sounds better than MPC here and might be a good and potentially novel (?) way to go for TAP, does it?
+Or does it come together with MPC, I am a bit confused?
 - Can you explain the abstract of paper 6 on PFE in more general terms?
 - How can I contribute more to creating a protocol flow?
 When do you think we will be ready to create an UML diagram?